mdcoxe/shopify-hobby-shop/README.md

 ## Project Overview

 This is an ecommerce site and my first attempt building an ecommerce site using the Shopify API.
 Also, learning how to use context in a more comprehensive way.
-I'm thoroughly

 ## Tools, Frameworks, Languages